jakubsmolaga/monitor_exercise/readme.md

 The `cond_signal` function decrements the wait count and unblocks a thread that is waiting on the condition variable.

 ## What is a monitor?
-A monitor is a synchronization primitive that allows to protect a shared resource by allowing only one thread to access it at a time.
-The monitor holds a mutex that is used to block the threads that are trying to access the shared resource.
+In concurrent programming, a monitor is a synchronization construct that allows threads to have both mutual exclusion and the ability to wait (block) for a certain condition to become false.
+Monitors also have a mechanism for signaling other threads that their condition has been met.
 In this implementation the monitor data structure looks like this:
 ```c
 // Monitor